workdojos/Ghostwriters-leaderboard-Vantajs/public/pilots/MD files/Jack.md

 Personality traits: Jack is a charismatic leader, who is always eager to share his knowledge and experience with others.
 He is confident in his abilities and takes pride in the work he does, but also has a laid-back and easy-going personality.
 He is always willing to lend a hand to anyone in need and is respected by his customers and colleagues alike.

-Secrets: Despite his love for off-roading and the outdoors, Jack has a deep-seated fear of heights.
+**Secrets**: Despite his love for off-roading and the outdoors, Jack has a deep-seated fear of heights.
 He has never let this fear stop him from climbing mountains or crossing high bridges, but it is something he keeps to himself.

-Goals: Jack's ultimate goal is to open a wilderness adventure resort, where customers can come to experience the thrill of off-roading in some of the most beautiful and remote places in the world.
+**Goals**: Jack's ultimate goal is to open a wilderness adventure resort, where customers can come to experience the thrill of off-roading in some of the most beautiful and remote places in the world.
 He also wants to continue to use his business as a platform to raise awareness and funds for wilderness conservation efforts.

 ---